thomruns/vue-cli3-firebase-project/README.md

 # vue-cli3-fb
-A project using Vue CLI3 and Firebase
+A project using Vue CLI3 and Firebase.
+This project also uses the Vue Router.
+As the focus of this project is VueJs and not CSS, it will use Materialize for basic styling.

 ## To run this project:
 ```